 Grief is a crazy thing.
 I didn’t know it, but somehow, life had already begun to prepare me to fight to live, to fight to be better, more resilient and to love deeper.
 It was the hardest fight I’ve had to date.
 Yet, I got back up.
 It probably wasn’t pretty or graceful, but I scraped my way out of the dark and got back up and Justin did, too.

 We both grew stronger individually and together, and our love for one another grew deeper, and the life we are building together became more powerful.
 We refocused on our business and figuring out how we could reach people in an even more meaningful way, and that is how The Real Simple Good Life began to take form.

 You see, life really hasn’t gotten easier at all.
 And I don’t think easier really is the goal either.
 The point is that I’ve intentionally changed my outlook and approach and my life has changed, too.
-As I’ve shifted my mindset and internal beliefs, opportunities and people and things came into my life, and all of those other plans and ideas for racing to the top seemed silly, like false ideals of how to live life.
-I don’t have it all figured out, and sometimes it’s just one day at a time, but I have learned that we all need to find our voice, find our passions, and build a life worth living.
+As I’ve shifted my mindset and internal beliefs, opportunities and people have come into my life, presenting so much more than I ever could have planned on my own.
+I don’t have it all figured out (not even close), and sometimes it’s just one day at a time, but I have learned that we all need to find our voice, find our passions, and build a life worth living.
 And we have to do it with intention and conviction.

 Everyday I strive to do a little better, become a little better and live better.
-We don’t always get to choose our circumstances but we do get to choose how we handle them and how we grow from them.
-Now I try to spend my time working on things that actually matter to me, like being a positive force in the lives of others, being around loved ones, giving back and paying it forward.
-I hope I am able to touch people’s lives in a way that helps them to find their own voice and to help them start living a life filled with substance and purpose – their own version of The Real Simple Good Life.
+We don’t often get to choose our circumstances, but we do get to choose how we handle them and most importantly, how we grow from them.
+I hope I am able to touch people’s lives in a way that inspires them to find their own voice and helps them start to live better and create a life filled with substance and purpose – their own version of The Real Simple Good Life.